ibrod83/nodejs-web-scraper/website/docs/doc1.md

             startUrl: '',//Mandatory.
 The page from which the process begins.
             logPath://Highly recommended.Will create a log for each scraping operation(object).
             cloneImages: true,//If an image with the same name exists, a new file with a number appended to it is created.
 Otherwise. it's overwritten.
             removeStyleAndScriptTags: true,// Removes any <style> and <script> tags found on the page, in order to serve Cheerio with a light-weight string. change this ONLY if you have to.
-            fileFlag: 'w',//The flag provided to the file saving function.
             concurrency: 3,//Maximum concurrent requests.Highly recommended to keep it at 10 at most.
             maxRetries: 5,//Maximum number of retries of a failed request.
-            imageResponseType: 'arraybuffer',//Either 'stream' or 'arraybuffer'
             delay: 200,
-            timeout: 5000,
+            timeout: 6000,
             filePath: null,//Needs to be provided only if a "downloadContent" operation is created.
             auth: null,//Can provide basic auth credentials(no clue what sites actually use it).
-            headers: null,//Provide custom headers for the requests. proxy:null//Connect using a proxy(refer to Axios docs).
-This option was not tested.
+            headers: null,//Provide custom headers for the requests. proxy:null//Use a proxy.
+Pass a full proxy URL, including the protocol and the port.
         }
 ```
 Public methods: